juroc95/juroc95/README.md

 Mainly C/C++

-Also can work with Java, Python, TypeScript, JavaScript, React, Linux, PortgreSQL
+Also can work with Java, Python, TypeScript, JavaScript, React, Linux, PostgreSQL

 ## Experience